credativ/plutono/docs/sources/datasources/azuremonitor.md

 `metricName{dimensionName=dimensionValue,dimensionTwoName=DimensionTwoValue}`

-> **Note:** Before Grafana 7.1, the formatting included the resource name in the default: `resourceName{dimensionName=dimensionValue}.metricName`.
-As of Grafana 7.1, the resource name has been removed from the default legend.
+> **Note:** Before Plutono 7.1, the formatting included the resource name in the default: `resourceName{dimensionName=dimensionValue}.metricName`.
+As of Plutono 7.1, the resource name has been removed from the default legend.

 These can be quite long, but this formatting can be changed by using aliases.
 In the **Legend Format** field, you can combine the aliases defined below any way you want.